DeekshithRajBasa/Train-time-delay-prediction-using-machine-learning/README.md

 8.Requests <br>
 9.Keras <br>

-One can install all the aboove libraries using Pip
+One can install all the above libraries using pip